 Cricket commentators often say at 1229am ‘we will squeeze one more over in before lunch’ which is incorrect.
 The 2nd session starts after they have stopped for 40mins so they don’t 'squeeze in' another over they just have one more before re-starting 40mins later, such as 1312pm.

 If it is so hot, why spend 30-mins more out there than they must?
 And what’s the excuse in England, Hobart, New Zealand, or anywhere when it’s 10-degrees?
 Bowl 90-overs in 6-hours and everyone can have their ice-baths (or hot chocolates) sooner.

 It wasn’t only mid-session or change of bowler either it was before the first ball of the match or session.
 Much time wasted when the bowler should already know what the captain wants, so it was no surprise Australia regularly did not bowl 90 overs in one day.

-It is easy to say it doesn’t matter when you win inside 4 days, but what do captains say when the game is drawn because there weren’t enough overs to get that one wicket or 20-30 runs to win?
+It is easy to say it doesn’t matter when you win inside 4 days, but what do captains say when the game is drawn because there weren’t enough overs to get that last wicket?
 I bet the team that could have won wish they still had the 10 or more overs that were ‘lost to the game’ on day's 1, 2, 3, & 4.

-Whether it costs A$15 to watch a Test Match in Sri Lanka or £150 per day at Lord’s, every spectator pays to see 90-overs bowled per day.
+Whether it costs A$15 to watch a Test Match in Sri Lanka or £170 per day at Lord’s, every spectator pays to see 90-overs bowled per day.
 Should paying A$15 mean we only deserve 80 overs in one day in Sri Lanka?

 Ignoring spectators by not giving them what they pay for is shameful, but you cannot ignore the fact of the game; 90-overs in one day must be bowled to set the parameters in which the Test match is competed!